What is SMTP?

-The four components of SMTP include a local user or client-end utility known as the mail user agent (MUA), a server called the mail submission agent (MSA), the mail transfer agent (MTA), and a mail delivery agent.
+There are four essential components that make up SMTP, including a local user or client-end utility known as the mail user agent (MUA), a server component, called the mail submission agent (MSA), the mail transfer agent (MTA), and, finally, a mail delivery agent.

 The SMTP server